nickcox/cd-extras/docs/completion.md

 **Enhanced completion for `cd` and other commands**

-`cd-extras` provides enhanced completion for `cd`, `pushd`, `ls`, `Get-Item` and `Invoke-Item` by default, expanding all path segments in one go so that you don't have to individually tab through each one.
+`cd-extras` provides enhanced completion for `cd`, `pushd`, `ls`, `Get-Item`, `Invoke-Item` and `Expand-Path` by default, expanding all path segments in one go so that you don't have to individually tab through each one.
 The path shortening logic is provided by `Expand-Path` and works as [described in the `cd` guide](cd.md#path-shortening).

 <!-- TOC -->